jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

         * The clustered view is created using `quickuser2`.
 This takes some time, but once it takes effect, all calls are load-balanced.
     * The calls to the 'AppTwo' bean in `app-two` are made using two different scoped-context settings and both are used alternately 7 times.
 This means the servers `app-twoA` and `app-twoB` are called alternately seven times each.

 5. If it is necessary to invoke the client with a different JBoss version the main class can be invoked by using the following command from the root directory of this quickstart.
-Replace EAP_HOME with your current installation path.
+Replace EAP7_HOME with your current installation path.
 The output should be similar to the previous mvn executions.

-        java -cp EAP_HOME/bin/client/jboss-client.jar:app-main/ejb/target/jboss-ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/jboss-ejb-multi-server-app-two-ejb-client.jar:client/target/jboss-ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client
+        java -cp EAP7_HOME/bin/client/jboss-client.jar:app-main/ejb/target/jboss-ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/jboss-ejb-multi-server-app-two-ejb-client.jar:client/target/jboss-ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client

 _NOTE:_